Ranikhet Express

 The 15013 / 15014 Ranikhet Express is a Mail/Express train of Indian Railways.
 The train runs between Jaisalmer in Rajasthan and Kathgodam station in Uttarakhand.
 This train is a mail/express that falls under the North Eastern Railway zone of Indian railways.
-The train code is 05013/14.
+The train code is 15013/14.

 The total travel time of this train is 28 hours and 20 mins.
-It has about 36 halts and covers a distance of over 1263 km at a speed of 42 km/hr.
+It has about 36 halts and covers a distance of over 1263 km at a speed of 42 km/h.
 This train runs of all days of the week and arrives at platform no. 11 at the Jaisalmer station.

-During COVID-19 pandemic in India, this train had changed from 15013/14 to new:- 05013/14.

 Route and halts

 It crosses the states of Rajasthan, Haryana, Delhi, Uttar Pradesh & Uttarakhand.

 The train runs from Jaisalmer via Phalodi Junction, Jodhpur Junction, Bhagat Ki Kothi, Marwar Junction, Ajmer Junction, Jaipur Junction, Bandikui Junction, Alwar, Rewari, Gurgaon, Delhi Cantonment, Old Delhi, Ghaziabad, Moradabad, Rampur, Haldwani to Kathgodam.

 Service

 The 15013 / 15014 Ranikhet Express covers the distance of 1256 kilometres in 28 hours and 05 min.
 It runs daily from both the side.
 Inaugural run was on 15 Jan 2013.

 No RSA – Rake sharing, Total 3 rakes.

-As the average speed of the train is below 45 km/hr, as per Indian Railway rules, its fare does not include a Superfast surcharge.
+As the average speed of the train is below 45 km/h, as per Indian Railway rules, its fare does not include a Superfast surcharge.